First cabinet of Rafic Hariri: Cabinet members

+Rafic Hariri's first cabinet was different from the previous Lebanese cabinets in that it did not follow the tradition of appointing the ministers based on their religious confession.
+Instead, the cabinet members were chosen by Hariri based on their eligibility for the posts.

 Although the cabinet included some significant political figures, some of its members were technocrats and experts.
 Six cabinet members were part of the previous cabinet: Michel Murr, Marwan Hamadeh, Abdallah Al Amin, Fares Boueiz, Mohsen Dalloul and Michel Samaha.
 Nearly ten of newcomers were close allies of Prime Minister Rafic Hariri who also held the post of finance minister.
 Hariri's legal advisor and lawyer, Bahij Tabbara, was named as the justice minister.
 Three cabinet members were former militia leaders: Walid Jumblat, Elie Hobeika and Suleiman Franjieh, all of who were appointed minister of state.

 In the cabinet there were two Armenian politicians: Shahé Barsoumian from the Tashnag Party and Hagop Demirdjian who was a member of the Armenian General Benevolent Union.
 The latter was also among the close confidants of Rafic Hariri.
 Georges Frem was the only cabinet member who was close to Nasrallah Boutros Sfeir, patriarch of the Maronite Church in Lebanon.